symfony/symfony-docs/guides/doctrine/orm/console.rst

 Console Commands
 ================

 The Doctrine2 ORM integration offers several console commands under the ``doctrine`` namespace.
-To view a list of the commands you can run the console without any arguments or options:
+To view the command list you can run the console without any arguments or options:

     $ php app/console
     ...